RPGroup-PBoC/mwc_growth/code/processing/growth_curves_plate_reader/20190318_r1_44C_glucose_O2_growth/README.md

 | dilution 1 - pos.
 9 | `pZS3*PN25-tetR`| `galK<>25O2+11-YFP, gspI<>4*5noO1v1-CFP` |  HG105 |`deltaLacI` |

 ## Notes & Observations
+* Within analysis.py, the growth data was altered to include only every 2nd time point, lowering the growth series resolution slightly, so that the whole plate could be analyzed via gaussian processing without crashing.
+The per-well analysis was done using all datapoints.

 ## Analysis Files